gollumeo/smart-slot/README.md

 | GET    | /charging-requests/pending  | View pending requests          |
 | POST   | /charging-requests/{id}/end | End an active charging session |

+> ⚠️ **Note:** the HTTP integration layer is only partially completed.
+Core business logic is fully implemented and
+> tested, but not all endpoints are wired yet.

 ---

 ## 🔧 Technical Choices